Persistent spinal pain syndrome: Adhesive arachnoiditis

 Myelogram showing typical findings of arachnoiditis in the lumbar spine.

 Fibrous scarring can also be a complication within the subarachnoid space.
 It is notoriously difficult to detect and evaluate.
 Prior to the development of magnetic resonance imaging, the only way to ascertain the presence of arachnoiditis was by opening the dura.
-In the days of CT scanning and Pantopaque and later, Metrizamide myelography, the presence of arachnoiditis could be speculated based on radiographic findings.
-Often, myelography prior to the introduction of Metrizamide was the cause of arachnoiditis.
-It can also be caused by the long term pressure brought about with either a severe disc herniation or spinal stenosis.
+In the days of CT scanning, Pantopaque, and later metrizamide myelography, the presence of arachnoiditis could be speculated based on radiographic findings.
+Often, myelography prior to the introduction of metrizamide was the cause of arachnoiditis.
+It can also be caused by the long-term pressure brought about by either a severe disc herniation or spinal stenosis.
 The presence of both epidural scarring and arachnoiditis in the same patient are probably quite common.
 Arachnoiditis is a broad term denoting inflammation of the meninges and subarachnoid space.
 A variety of causes exist, including infectious, inflammatory, and neoplastic processes.
 Infectious causes include bacterial, viral, fungal, and parasitic agents.
-Noninfectious inflammatory processes include surgery, intrathecal hemorrhage, and the administration of intrathecal (inside the dural canal) agents such as myelographic contrast media, anesthetics (e.g. chloroprocaine), and steroids (e.g. Depo-Medrol, Kenalog).
-Lately iatrogenic arachnoiditis has been attributed to misplaced Epidural Steroid Injection therapy when accidentally administered intrathecally.
-The preservatives and suspension agents found in all steroid injectates, which aren't indicated for epidural administration by the U.S. Food & Drug Administration (FDA) due to reports of severe adverse events including arachnoiditis, paralysis and death, have now been directly linked to the onset of the disease following the initial stage of chemical meningitis.
+Non-infectious inflammatory processes include surgery, intrathecal hemorrhage, and the administration of intrathecal (inside the dural canal) agents such as myelographic contrast media, anesthetics (e.g., chloroprocaine), and steroids (e.g., Depo-Medrol and Kenalog).
+Lately, iatrogenic arachnoiditis has been attributed to misplaced therapeutic epidural steroid injection when accidentally administered intrathecally.
+The preservatives and suspension agents found in all steroid injectates, which aren't indicated for epidural administration by the Food and Drug Administration (FDA) due to reports of severe adverse events including arachnoiditis, paralysis and death, have now been directly linked to the onset of the disease following the initial stage of chemical meningitis.

 Neoplasia includes the hematogenous spread of systemic tumors, such as breast and lung carcinoma, melanoma, and non-Hodgkin lymphoma.
 Neoplasia also includes direct seeding of the cerebrospinal fluid (CSF) from primary central nervous system (CNS) tumors such as glioblastoma multiforme, medulloblastoma, ependymoma, and choroid plexus carcinoma.
-Strictly speaking, the most common cause of arachnoiditis in failed back syndrome is not infectious or from cancer.
+Strictly speaking, the most common cause of arachnoiditis in failed back surgery syndrome is not infectious or from cancer.
 It is due to non-specific scarring secondary to the surgery or the underlying pathology.

 Nerve injury

 Laceration of a nerve root, or damage from cautery or traction can lead to chronic pain, however this can be difficult to determine.
-Chronic compression of the nerve root by a persistent agent such as disc, bone (osteophyte) or scarring can also permanently damage the nerve root.
+Chronic compression of the nerve root by a persistent agent such as disc, bone (osteophyte), or scarring can also permanently damage the nerve root.
 Epidural scarring caused by the initial pathology or occurring after the surgery can also contribute to nerve damage.
 In one study of failed back patients, the presence of pathology was noted to be at the same site as the level of surgery performed in 57% of cases.
 The remaining cases developed pathology at a different level, or on the opposite side, but at the same level as the surgery was performed.
-In theory, all failed back patients have some sort of nerve injury or damage which leads to a persistence of symptoms after a reasonable healing time.
+In theory, all failed back patients have some nerve injury or damage which leads to a persistence of symptoms after a reasonable healing time.